NickvisionApps/Denaro/README.md

 Everyone is welcome to translate this app into their native or known languages, so that the application is accessible to everyone.

 ## Via Weblate
-Money is available to translate on [Weblate](https://hosted.weblate.org/engage/nickvision-money/)!
+Denaro is available to translate on [Weblate](https://hosted.weblate.org/engage/nickvision-money/)!

 ## Manually
 To start translating the app, fork the repository and clone it locally.